-He’s the Bad Boy of Chess.
-But Did He Cheat?
+He’s the bad boy of chess.
+But did he cheat?

 “He’s pretty much disrespected everybody in the chess world at this stage,” said Wesley So, an American player ranked in the top 10, during an interview in October at the U.S. Chess Championship.
 “Calling other players idiots and stuff.”

-‘Something Fishy’
+‘Something fishy’

 The cheating saga starts a few weeks before the Sinquefield Cup, in August at the FTX Crypto Cup in Miami, one of the now-bankrupt exchange’s forays into corporate sponsorship.
 Niemann was the lowest-ranked player in the tournament, and he did something improbable: He beat Carlsen with the black pieces, which have the disadvantage of moving second.